mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code to add a second window during inventory mode to show player stats
   * For now just placeholders: "ATK:1   DEF:1"
 * :x: Code to create initial placeholder items into free inventory slots:
-  * Items will for now just have a name, e.g. broad sword, leather armor, red potion
+  * Items will for now just have a name, e.g. broad sword, leather armour, red potion
   * If a slot is available, create the item and put it into that slot
   * If no slot is available the item is lost (no floor items in this game)
 * :x: Code change for inventory display code to use the item and equipment names instead of placeholders